 When your customer asks for a vehicle wrap, have the vehicle brought into your shop in advance so you can photograph and measure it.
 This step is important to ensure an accurate quote.
-The reason we like to see the actual vehicle is to inspect the condition of the paint as well as assess the vehicle's contours and body accessories.
-If the actual vehicle is not available, then refer to Pro Vehicle Outlines which provide vehicle templates.
+The reason we like to see the actual vehicle is so we can inspect the condition of the paint and assess the vehicle's contours and body accessories.
+If the actual vehicle is not available, then refer to a good software program, such as Pro Vehicle Outlines, which provides vehicle templates.